Man, cameras these days. So smart.

-But here’s my big tip for how to get a backlit photo with your point and shoot.
+But here's my big tip for how to get a backlit photo with your point and shoot.
 But first, I have to share a secret.
 Shhhhh.
 Your shutter button is a double agent.
 Shhhhhhh.
 It lives a secret life.
 Not only can you push it and it will faithfully release the shutter and take the picture, it can also LOCK THE EXPOSURE!!
 So, all of what we were talking about above is the basics of making an exposure.
-We’ve learned how your camera determines the exposure it will use on automatic.
-SO now, let’s use that knowledge.
-If you know that you want your child sitting in the window to be properly exposed and you want the window to be bright, then walk up to your child’s face and fill most of the frame with it, push your shutter button halfway down and HOLD IT!
+We've learned how your camera determines the exposure it will use on automatic.
+SO now, let's use that knowledge.
+If you know that you want your child sitting in the window to be properly exposed and you want the window to be bright, then walk up to your child's face and fill most of the frame with it, push your shutter button halfway down and HOLD IT!
 This will lock what your camera is seeing as middle gray.
-It is seeing your child’s face this way.
+It is seeing your child's face this way.
 (Which is technically a little underexposed, but not THAT bad for a snapshot with a point and shoot) Now, back up and frame the picture as you would like to see it (again, keeping that button halfway pressed down.)
-Now, once you have the picture framed as you’d like it, press the shutter down the rest of the way.
+Now, once you have the picture framed as you'd like it, press the shutter down the rest of the way.
 VOILA!
 Your image is now properly exposed!
 Or a lot closer, anyway.
 (What can I say?
-I’m an exposure purist.
-I can’t call 36% gray 18% gray. ;) ) Also, good to note: If you are using a DLSR and have the ability, look into setting BACK BUTTON FOCUS, that way you can free up your shutter to JUST lock exposure and allow the back AF-ON button to handle all of that focus stuff.
+I'm an exposure purist.
+I can't call 36% gray 18% gray. ;) ) Also, good to note: If you are using a DLSR and have the ability, look into setting BACK BUTTON FOCUS, that way you can free up your shutter to JUST lock exposure and allow the back AF-ON button to handle all of that focus stuff.

 Would it work the same as the child against the blackboard?
 You bet.
 Pick what you want to be properly exposed and press that shutter button halfway down and reframe your shot and then press the shutter button the rest of the way.